 The Institute for Free Speech (IFS) seeks spring interns to aid our External Relations, Research, and Communications Departments.

 Founded by former Federal Election Commission Chairman Bradley A. Smith as a nonprofit, nonpartisan 501(c)(3) organization, the Institute for Free Speech (formerly the Center for Competitive Politics) exists to inform the public through litigation, policy analysis, media outreach, and educational activities on the benefits of freedom and dynamism in the area of campaign finance and election law.
 We promote and defend the First Amendment political rights of speech, press, assembly, and petition and oppose McCain-Feingold style regulation of campaign funding and other restrictions that limit the ability of citizens to participate in the political process and support the candidates and causes of their choice.

-Primarily, fall interns at the Institute for Free Speech will aid the External Relations and Research Department by:
+Primarily, spring interns at the Institute for Free Speech will aid the External Relations Director and Research Director by:

-Fall interns at IFS will also aid the Communications Department by:
+Spring interns at IFS will also aid the Communications Director by: